Choonholic/ChzzkDownloader/doc/chzzk_launcher_manual.md

 * Channel URL - `https://chzzk.naver.com/UID`
 * Streamer UID - `UID`

-### Desired Quality
+### Target Quality
 You can enter values such as `best`, `1080p`, or `720p`.

-As with Chzzk Live Downloader, if a non-standard resolution is used, entering a value slightly higher than the expected resolution will automatically adjust to the nearest available one. (e.g., `1200p` → `1080p`)
+As with Chzzk Live Downloader, if a non-standard resolution is used, set a quality slightly higher than the expected resolution will automatically adjust to the closest available one. (e.g., `1200p` → `1080p`)

 ### LINE Notification Level
 You can check the download status in real time via LINE according to notification level.